Thursday, January 21, 2016

 The full advisory from that day can be found at:

 The Whitesnake avalanche path just below the west summit of Gobbler's Knob at 10,246' has a steep starting zone that funnels into a narrow, rocky gully.
 The starting zone aspects ran from 107 degrees ESE to 215 degrees SSW.
 The upper starting zone was cross-loaded from strong west to northwest winds in the late evening of January 19 into January 20.
 Slope angles across the crown were not measured as conditions remained too hazardous to access the fracture line, though the starting zone is estimated at 35-37 degrees.
-Two adjacent slopes avalanched naturally several days later on January 24 and January 27.
+Two adjacent slopes avalanched naturally several days later on January 24

 The weather has been complex this winter.
 November’s snow was followed by a long, dry spell with only small, intermittent snow storms through early December.
 Periodic cold temperatures and clear skies faceted the shallow snowpack on shady slopes during this time.
 A series of storms between December 12th and 25th added several feet of snow to the snow pack and led to a major avalanche cycle.